Amir1453/RedditVideoMakerBot/README.md

 2. Run `pip3 install -r requirements.txt`
 3. Run `playwright install` and `playwright install-deps`.
+4. Download ffmpeg.
+For linux, you can download using a packet manager.
+For windows go to https://ffmpeg.org/download.html and add the bin/ to your PATH.
+Make sure you can access it by your command line.
+You may have to restart your computer.
 4.
 	4a **Automatic Install**: Run `python3 main.py` and type 'yes' to activate the setup assistant.